 A recent study commissioned by EDF Energy – Jobs of the future – has revealed that STEM jobs will grow at double the rate of other occupations over the next six years, with more than 50,000 STEM roles available in Scotland.

-Only one in five people working in core STEM in Scotland is female, so getting more girls to consider these careers is essential.
+Only one in four people working in core STEM in Scotland is female, so getting more girls to consider these careers is essential.

 At any time, they can also watch a virtual reality film that immerses them in the worlds of three successful women working in the most in demand STEM-related industries in 2023.
 This is the year those currently choosing their National 5s will graduate.
 This includes hearing from Claire Canning, an EDF Energy offshore wind research engineer who is studying for her PhD at The University of Edinburgh.

-The Pod is our award-winning education programme, and the largest of its type with over 20,000 registered schools across the UK.
+The Pod is our award-winning education programme, and the largest of its type with over 20,000 registered schools across the UK and 56 other countries.

 - EDF Energy's other Research and Development partnership with the University of Strathclyde is one of five partnerships the company has with leading universities in the UK